batect/batect/ROADMAP.md

 * warn when using an image without a tag or with tag `latest`
 * show a short summary after a task finishes (eg. `build finished with exit code X in 2.3 seconds`)
 * support for Windows
-* switch sample projects to use single Travis job for speed
 * don't allow both `start` and `dependencies` to be specified (Jackson doesn't support this natively)
 * remove `start` on tasks (has been replaced by `dependencies`)